 As you become ready to branch out beyond your first deck, you’ll feel an unmistakable itch to discover something new.
 The choices are endless, so how do you choose?

-The Waite-Smith is a must-have for any almost any tarot practitioner and excellent for a newcomer.
-Created by Arthur Waite and Pamela Coleman Smith, it is the most recognized and influential deck in tarot today.
-Also known as the Rider-Waite, Rider-Waite-Smith, or just the Rider deck, it was originally published in 1909.
+The RWS is a must-have for almost any tarot practitioner and excellent for a newcomer.
+Created by Arthur Edward Waite and Pamela Coleman Smith, it is the most recognized and influential deck in tarot today.
+Also known as the Rider Waite, Waite Smith, or just the Rider deck, it was originally published in 1909.
 It is currently available in numerous versions, including borderless, as shown below.

-The Waite-Smith is considered the original modern tarot deck, and its influence cannot be overstated.
+The RWS is generally considered the original modern tarot deck, and its influence cannot be overstated.
 Countless decks that have been created since draw its influence directly to this masterful tarot vision.
 The main difference is the artistic style the creators of these decks brought to the images.

 Morgan Greer Tarot